 We worked with independent sustainability service provider DNV GL to develop a Green Sustainability Bond framework which provides clarity and transparency around the Environmental and Use of Proceeds criteria.
 Together these criteria meet the guidance given in the Green Bond Principles (comprising Voluntary Process Guidelines for Issuing Green Bonds dated 13 January 2014) that there should be a robust process and disclosure by an issuer to facilitate understanding of the characteristics of a bond by investors and others in this area.

-This is the third Unilever Green Sustainability Bond Report for the year to 31st December 2016.
+This is the fourth Unilever Green Sustainability Bond Report for the year to 31st December 2017.

 Projects benefiting from proceeds of the Bond